The Wedding Portrait of Naomi & John Faro December 28, 2020 in Cincinnati, Ohio

 Two are better than one, but best is when two become one in a mysterious union sanctioned by God in the holy sacrament of matrimony.
 I pray that together you draw deeply from the graces available to you in this sacrament and let the Lord knit your hearts closer and closer your whole life’s journey.

 A WEDDING TOAST BY THE BEST MAN

-By David Faro, older brother of the gro
+By Dr. David J. Faro, older brother of the groom

 Hi everyone!
 I’m Dave, John’s oldest brother, best man, and our parents favorite son.
 I appreciate everyone for being here today, and those who are here in spirit during these crazy times.